 Jewish Association Interest-Free Loans.
 These loans help people of all faiths struggling financially.
-The mission of this non-profit is to help others become self-sufficient through no interest loans.
-Do you have a child with special needs, need help with education or bills, if you qualify you can get an interest free loan.
+You do not have to be Jewish to receive help.
+The mission of this non-profit is to help others become self-sufficient through no-interest loans.
 Jewish Free Loan Association has branches all across the United States and abroad.
-Find out how to get help with loans for medical bills, unexpected financial emergencies, moving, rent or security deposits for utilities, rent.
-Also, loans to purchase vehicle or old car repairs.
+Find out how to get help with loans for medical bills, unexpected financial emergencies, moving, rent, or security deposits for utility rent.
+Also, loans to purchase vehicles or old car repairs.

 Jewish Interest-Free Loans

 I agree that many people are in a position where they need charity.
-Thank goodness for organizations that offer this help, with bills, food, clothes, Christmas toys for children, etc. However, a loan is different than charity.
-There is a saying, “Give a Man a Fish, and You Feed Him for a Day.
-Teach a Man To Fish, and You Feed Him for a Lifetime.”
-A loan gives a person the opportunity to take care of a need and they repay the lender.
+Thank goodness for organizations that offer this help, with bills, food, clothes, Christmas toys for children, etc. However, a loan is different than a charity.
+A loan allows a person to take care of a need, and they repay the lender.
 This brings dignity and promotes the feeling of self-sufficiency.

 The Jewish Foundation provides interest-free loans to help with education, medical bills, rent, mortgage, car repairs.
-If you have a legitimate need and the fund are available, you can get an interest free loan from this organization.
+If you have a legitimate need and the fund is available, you can get an interest-free loan from this organization.
 (More info.)